vishvAsa/notes/sapiens/phenes/health/food/_index.md

 ### Fruit juices

 Avoid prune, plum, apple juices as they have caused diarrhoea in the past.

-Odowalla superfood, carrot juice, orange juice are good.

 Avoid fruit juices in general, as they provide many calories, without other good things like pulp and fiber.

 ### Long lasting fruits

 Cucumber.
 Capsicum.

-### Pesticides, ripeners, preservatives

-Mango and sapoTa in bhArata are heavily sprayed with artificial ripeners and insecticides.

-In USA, Mango is usually clean.

 ## Oil and fat